 The second generation device also adds real-time shot tracking which makes it even more useful when you are on the course.
 All your performance data is instantaneously captured and visible on your phone.

 Game Golf is brimming with professional endorsements with Lee Westwood, Graeme McDowell and even Barack Obama all using it.
 Its also less expensive than many other devices on this list.

-The Arccos Gold Performance Tracking System is another great golf accessory that can take your game to a whole new level.
+Developed in partnership with Microsoft, the Arccos Caddie is another great golf accessory that can take your game to a whole new level.
 With fourteen virtually weightless sensors attached to the end of each of your clubs, pair with your smartphone and you are good to go.